KristijanManovski/Portfolio/README.md

 ## CV
 You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1_DNBznA-zItJ_Ryg-Fwo9F04s2LCw60-/view?usp=drive_link).
+You can download my CV as [a PDF from my Google Drive](https://drive.google.com/drive/u/0/my-drive)

 ## LinkedIn
 You can check my linkedin profile [linkedin]: https://www.linkedin.com/in/kristijan-manovski-734191297